 Lake Sibaya has, over recent years, reduced in capacity.
-This is as a result of the recent drought, growing water demands of the timber industry and domestic abstractions by the local communities.
-The surface level of Lake Sibaya has dropped by at least 4m over the last decade and is now at risk of being polluted by sea water (Figure 17.42).
+This is as a result of relative low precipitation levels, growing water demands from the timber industry and domestic abstractions by the local communities.
+The surface level of Lake Sibaya has dropped by at least 4 m over the last decade and is now at risk of being polluted by sea water (Figure 17.42).

-Figure 17.42 Lake Sibaya. (https://infrastructurenews.co.za)
+Figure 17.42 Lake Sibayi (https://infrastructurenews.co.za)